bekcpear/riscv-chroot-env/README.md

 ./getLatest.sh # default to use 'rv64_lp64d-openrc'

 ./createRootFS.sh [instance-name] # this name should not be started in a '-'
+# if no instance-name val provided, the default is 'default' (same below),
+# and you can change it under the ./env file.
 ```

 #### chroot *(the daily used)*